SanathJ/Test/README.md

     Makes bot collect data from [League of Graphs](https://www.leagueofgraphs.com/) and send it to a specified channel
 - ### %time
     Sends server time to same channel as command message
+- ### %megu
+    Makes bot act as though it had received both commands - `%opgg` and `%log`.

 ## **Usage**
-Everytime a message is sent on the server, the bot checks whether the date has changed.If it has, the bot acts as though it had received both commands - `%opgg` and `%log`.
+Everytime a message is sent on the server, the bot checks whether the date has changed.If it has, the bot acts as though it had received command - `%megu`.